esradev/wpstorm-clean-admin/readme.md

-# Wpstorm Clean Admin
+# Storm Clean Admin

-**Wpstorm Clean Admin** is a modern WordPress plugin developed by **Wpstorm Dev** to help administrators keep their websites optimized, secure, and user-friendly.
+**Storm Clean Admin** is a modern WordPress plugin developed by **Wpstorm Dev** to help administrators keep their websites optimized, secure, and user-friendly.
 With a lightweight yet powerful dashboard, it provides smart tools for monitoring, communication, recovery, and user management — all in one place.

 ---